 Book Clubs

 Hi there book club reader and leader!
 Thanks for your interest in my work.
 There’s nothing I would rather do than Zoom with your book club to discuss any of my books as a group.
 Even better, if time and distance allows, I’d rather join you LIVE.
 Readers make the world a more informed, educated and lovely place for all of us and they deserve the honor of an author’s time and energy.
 Please know that I’m available to you.
-To contact me, enter your email below and I will reach back to you shortly.
+Just contact me by entering your email below and I will reach back to you shortly.

-Responders receive FREE proprietary character interview content for either novel, as requested.
+Responders receive FREE proprietary character interview content for either novel, as requested and for House of Honor, a spotify playlist of all the music in the book.

 House of Honor